-VALUE: The Flint River is a 344-mile-long river in the U.S. state of Georgia.2 The river drains 8,460 square miles of western Georgia, flowing south from the upper Piedmont region south of Atlanta to the wetlands of the Gulf Coastal Plain in the southwestern corner of the state.
+VALUE: The Flint River is a 344-mile-long river in the U.S. state of Georgia.
+The river drains 8,460 square miles of western Georgia, flowing south from the upper Piedmont region south of Atlanta to the wetlands of the Gulf Coastal Plain in the southwestern corner of the state.
 Along with the Apalachicola and the Chattahoochee rivers, it forms part of the ACF basin.
 In its upper course through the red hills of the Piedmont, it is considered especially scenic, flowing unimpeded for over 200 miles.
 Though the Flint begins in metropolitan Atlanta, self-purification occurs from the river's unimpeded flow and its abundant wetlands, which filter pollutants.
-The river is thus home to an abundance of unusual animals and Apalachicolaplants.
-Unique to the Chattahoochee-Flint system are the shoal bass, which is highly prized among fishermen, and the Halloween darter.
+The river is thus home to an abundance of unusual animals and plants.
+Unique the Apalachicolato Chattahoochee-Flint system are the shoal bass, which is highly prized among fishermen, and the Halloween darter.
 The Flint River is also home to more than twenty species of freshwater mussels.

-VULNERABILITIES: The Flint River is susceptible to development pressures, which may pollution with storm water runoff to the river.
+VULNERABILITIES: The Flint River is susceptible to development pressures, which may brina pollution with storm water runoff to the river.
 As previously mentioned, the Flint River remains embroiled in the "water wars" struggle between Alabama, Florida, and Georgia.
 The Flint River is also very susceptible to flooding.
 The most recent major flood happened in the summer of 1994.
 Conversely, the Flint River can be prone to drought effects.
 In 2000, the General Assembly passed the controversial Flint River Drought Protection Act, which aims to preserve a minimum flow in the river by paying farmers in southwest Georgia not to irrigate their land from area streams during severe drought years.
-The Flint River remains one of most un-impeded waterways in the country.
-Recent droughts have resurfaced the threat of dam construction along the river to the dismay of environmental groups and former president Jimmy Carter.